The Media Technology Monitor

 The Media Technology Monitor is the most accurate and comprehensive media technology survey of its kind in Canada, and having spoken to over 140,000 Canadians over the past decade, the MTM is able to track technology adoption and use from the innovation stage through to saturation.
 Another distinguishing factor that sets the MTM apart from any other media usage survey of its kind is the large sample sizes for both Anglophones AND Francophones.
 Each year 6,000 Anglophones and 6,000 Francophones are interviewed from across Canada making it possible to compare and identify similarities and differences between the language markets.

 The MTM surveys focus on both traditional and emerging forms of media and technology, helping to provide a more complete picture of how individuals consume content.
 In particular, the MTM aims to examine the following:

 - What devices/services Canadians use for their media consumption?
 This includes questions about television and radio platforms, service providers, Internet use, smartphone and tablet adoption, etc.

 - How do Canadians use these devices?
 This includes information on social networking, online audio and video, 4 screen households, social TV and over-the-top programming services such as Netflix

 As a subscription service, the MTM prides itself in providing users with the access they need to the data they want in a convenient and user-friendly way.
-In 2010, the MTM Portal was launched to provide just this kind of access and in 2015, the Portal expanded yet again to improve upon this accessibility.
+In 2010, the MTM Portal was launched to provide just this kind of access and in 2015 and 2018, the Portal expanded yet again to improve upon this accessibility.
 With access to reports, data analysis tools, interactive trending tools and forecasting tools, the MTM Portal gives users multiple touch points to interact with both new and historical data.